I almost asked him why...

-Variation in The Last Samurai.
+- Variation in The Last Samurai.
 Near the end of when Katsumoto is imprisoned some men come to see him.
 At first it seems they mean to assassinate him, but instead one man simply leaves him a tanto dagger so he can save them the trouble by committing honorable suicide.

-In "Deep Rising" Kevin J. O'Connor gives nasty mercenary Wes Studi a gun when he sees he's been caught by the monsters that are following them.
-The ungrateful Studi instead tries to shoot O'Connor but misses.
-Once O'Connor escapes, Studi then tries to shoot himself but the gun jams (or is empty) and dies a horrible death.
+- Deep Rising: Joey gives nasty mercenary Hanover a gun when he sees he's been caught by the monsters that are following them.
+The ungrateful Hanover instead tries to shoot Joey out of spite but misses.
+Once Joey escapes, Hanover then tries to shoot himself but the gun jams (or is empty) and dies a horrible death by being digested alive.

 - The Doctor Who New Adventures novel Just War has the Doctor pull this on a captive, unrepentant Nazi in the guise of a round of Russian Roulette.
 The Doctor plays by the rules, and no harm comes to him.
 The Nazi, when he gets the gun, cheats and tries to shoot the Doctor, and accuses the Doctor of cheating when he fails to.
 The Nazi then looks in the gun — and discovers it's loaded.
 The Doctor leaves the Nazi with the gun and the knowledge that he's ultimately a coward and a failure.

-The Past Doctor Adventures novel The Devil Goblins Of Neptune features a subversion; a spy who's been acting to undermine U.N.I.T has discovered that his superiors have betrayed him, and has been captured and tortured by them as a result when he tried to defect.
+- The Past Doctor Adventures novel The Devil Goblins Of Neptune features a subversion; a spy who's been acting to undermine U.N.I.T has discovered that his superiors have betrayed him, and has been captured and tortured by them as a result when he tried to defect.
 Later, one of his minders appears to leave a gun behind to end the spy's misery; he tries to, only to learn it's not loaded.
 His former boss then enters the room and bluntly tells him that he'll be the one to decide when it ends for him.

-Lord Peter does this to the murderer at the end of the Lord Peter Wimsey novel Murder Must Advertise.
+- Lord Peter does this to the murderer at the end of the Lord Peter Wimsey novel Murder Must Advertise.
 The drug ring the murderer's involved with has shown a nasty penchant for staging fatal accidents for anyone who gets in their way.
 So, after he's confessed, Peter tells him that there's one way to get out of this without his family being dragged in: go home slowly, on foot, and don't look behind him too carefully.

 - In The Unpleasantness at the Bellona Club, Lord Peter and Colonel Marchbanks, having extracted a signed confession from the murderer, leave him alone in the library with the Colonel's loaded revolver.

-Sayers liked this one: in Whose Body, Lord Peter gives the murderer a sufficiently clear hint that he tries to kill Lord Peter, and when that fails, chooses to kill himself and leave a suicide note addressed to Lord Peter.
+- Sayers liked this one: in Whose Body, Lord Peter gives the murderer a sufficiently clear hint that he tries to kill Lord Peter, and when that fails, chooses to kill himself and leave a suicide note addressed to Lord Peter.

-Deconstructed in PD James' novel, Original Sin.
+- Deconstructed in the PD James novel, Original Sin.
 Finding the murderer sympathetic, Daniel does a version of this for him.
 This is completely illegal, and it's implied that he ends up fired or even nailed with criminal charges.
 The main character is torn about having to turn Daniel in, and there's a major tearjerker when his co-worker stumbles on the scene and immediately knows what happened and what's going to happen.